onzfonz/comp227/src/content/5/en/part5d.md

     "build": "react-scripts build",
     "test": "react-scripts test",
     "eject": "react-scripts eject",
-    "server": "json-server -p3001 db.json",
+    "server": "json-server -p3001 --watch db.json",
+    "eslint": "eslint .",
     "cypress:open": "cypress open"  // highlight-line
   },
   // ...
 }
 ```

-Unlike the frontend's unit tests, Cypress tests can be in the frontend or the backend repository, or even in their separate repository.
+Unlike the frontend's unit tests, *Cypress tests can be in the frontend or the backend repository*, or even in their separate repository.

 The tests require the tested system to be running.
 Unlike our backend integration tests, Cypress tests **do not start** the system when they are run.